 Smoking with Diabetes May Increase Oral Health Risk

-Did you know that smokers may be at an increased risk for Type 2 diabetes?
+Did you know that smoking with diabetes may lead to an increased risk for Type 2 diabetes?
 While more research needs to be done to establish an association, there’s a reason to believe that a family history of diabetes combined with a smoking habit can lead to this disease.
-It may be best to consider kicking smoking […]
+What’s worse?
+Diabetics who smoke are […]

 Smoking Linked to Poor Oral Health